pixano/pixano/pixano/apps/annotator/README.md

 ## Using the Annotator

-Please refer to the [User guide for Pixano Annotator](../../../docs/docs/user/annotator.md) for more information on how to use it.
+Please refer to our [user guide for Pixano Annotator](https://pixano.github.io/user/annotator/) on our documentation website for more information on how to use it.